* Opposition calls for protests on Tuesday

 Egyptian pound has fallen to eight-year lows against the dollar.

-Mursi and his backers say the constitution is is needed to
+Mursi and his backers say the constitution is vital to

 document is too Islamist and ignores the rights of women and of